4Subsea/drio-python/docs/advanced_config.rst

 configured during instantiation.
 The configuration are passed on as a
 dictionary:

-* ``format``: format used to store series on disk, either 'parquet', 'msgpack' (DEPRECATED) or 'csv'.
+* ``format``: format used to store series on disk, either 'parquet' or 'csv'.
 Default is 'parquet'.
 * ``max_size``: size in megabytes that the cache is allowed to use.
 Default is 1024MB.
 * ``cache_root``: control the cache storage location.
 Default locations are: